zalky/reflet/README.md

 Besides `with-ref`, Reflet also provides:

 1. Performant multi-model DB with graph queries and mutations
+2. Beyond union queries: data-driven, polymorphic descriptions
-2. Simple but powerful hierarchical FSMs
+3. Simple but powerful hierarchical FSMs
-3. JS and DOM interop utilities
+4. JS and DOM interop utilities
-4. Novel API-driven visual debugging of complex apps (don't sleep on this!)
+5. Novel API-driven visual debugging of complex apps (don't sleep on this!)

 And more!

-Reflet aims to be a natural progression on top of Re-frame to support complex, data driven requirements.
+Reflet aims to be a natural progression on top of Re-frame to support complex, data-driven requirements.
 In that sense, it is both easy to learn, but powerful.
 You could say it's sort of like Re-frame++ (or Fulcro for Re-frame).
 Its main design goals are: